 - Controlled administration of laxatives to remove toxins from the intestines

-- Nasyam or oil treatments for the nostrils to cleanse the nose, throat, sinus and head to regulate and improve breathing and remove blockages
+- Nasyam or oil treatments for the nostrils to cleanse the nose, throat, sinus, and head to regulate and improve breathing while remove blockages

 This process usually takes a few sessions because it can be quite intense.
-All treatments are administered by professionals and with specific dosages, but they also require support in terms of diet and rest.
+All treatments are administered by professionals and with specific dosages, but they also require dedication from you in the form of diets and rest.

 If you have any pre-existing health conditions, do check with your medical practitioner before signing up for this treatment.

 Too much of one dosha can lead to health problems and a restless, unproductive mind.
-Ayurvedic medicine helps to balance these doshas and ensures better mental and physical health.
+Ayurvedic medicine helps to balance these doshas ensuring better mental and physical health.

 Here is a short summary of the doshas and their characteristics: